Nukesor/comfy-table/README.md

         }
     }
     ```
 2. `crossterm::terminal::size`.
-This function is necessary to detect the current terminal width, if we're on a tty.
+This function is necessary to detect the current terminal width if we're on a tty.
     This is only called if no explicit width is provided via `Table::set_table_width`.

     http://rosettacode.org/wiki/Terminal_control/Dimensions#Library:_BSD_libc
-    This is another libc call with, which is used to communicate with `/dev/tty` via a file descriptor.
+    This is another libc call which is used to communicate with `/dev/tty` via a file descriptor.
     ```rust,ignore
     ...
     if wrap_with_result(unsafe { ioctl(fd, TIOCGWINSZ.into(), &mut size) }).is_ok() {